 So what is depression if not a result of chemical imbalances - the physical symptoms are real enough!

-The way we respond to situations (with thoughts of hopelessness, helplessness, anxiety, anger, etc.) effects the emotions we feel which, in turn effect the chemicals which are released.
+The way we respond to situations (with thoughts of hopelessness, helplessness, anxiety, anger, etc) affects the emotions we feel which, in turn, effect the chemicals which are released.

 But the emotionally aroused brain and the presence of stress hormones in turn affects how we think and feel - so it is a ‘two way street’.
-Thoughts and emotions affect chemical composition and chemical composition affects thoughts and emotions.
+Thoughts and emotions effect chemical composition and chemical composition effects thoughts and emotions.

-So, to sum up, beating depression is not about bad things happening to us but rather how we have learned to respond to life events - god or bad.
+So, to sum up, beating depression is not about bad things happening to us but rather how we have learned to respond to life events - good or bad.